S P Lohia Foundation

 The S P Lohia Foundation does not have a public application process.

 Grants are awarded through trustee discretion based on strategic priorities and relationships with established institutions.
-The foundation identifies organizations and causes that align with its mission and values, rather than accepting unsolicited applications from the general public.
+The foundation identifies organisations and causes that align with its mission and values, rather than accepting unsolicited applications from the general public.

 Exception: Seva Grant Programme